asrivast28/ramBLe/README.md

 <pre><code>scons
 </code></pre>
 This will create an executable named `csl`, which can be used for constraint-based structure learning.
+By default, all the paths from the environment in `CPATH` and `LIBRARY_PATH` variables are used as include paths and library paths.
-Path to the Boost libraries can be specified as:
+Path to external includes and libraries at non-default locations can also be specified as:
-<pre><code>scons BOOSTLIBPATH=&lt;Boost library path, default is /usr/lib/x86_64-lib-gnu&gt;
+<pre><code>scons LOCALINCLUDES=&lt;comma-delimited list of paths&rt; LOCALLIBS=&lt;comma-delimited list of paths&gt;
 </code></pre>

 #### Unit Tests